Last update: 1 month ago

 Cleaning a kettle using lemon and water

-Cleaning a kettle with lemon and water solution is a natural and safe option compared to using other harsh chemicals.
-The lemons will not just destroy the limescale but will also brighten up the interior of the kettle and provide a nice invigorating smell.
+Cleaning a kettle with lemon and water solution is a natural and safe option compared to other harsh chemicals.
+The lemons will not just destroy the limescale but will also brighten up the kettle’s interior and provide a pleasant, refreshing smell.

 - Cut and squeeze a lemon